skypjack/entt/README.md

 store aside components.
 The presence of a template parameter list is a consequence of a couple of design choices from the past and in the present:

-* First of all, there is no reason to force an user to serialize all the components at once and most of the times it isn't desiderable.
+* First of all, there is no reason to force a user to serialize all the components at once and most of the times it isn't desiderable.
 As an example, in case the stuff for the HUD in a game is put into the registry for some reasons, its components can be freely discarded during a serialization step